 PSD needs your help getting kids to school

 Like other districts across the nation, Poudre School District is struggling to recruit and retain bus drivers and needs your help to ensure all students who benefit from busing receive it.
-As of fall 2021 and after hiring drivers over the summer and fall, PSD still needs 40 full-time bus operators to bus the roughly 13,000 students that it did prior to the pandemic.
+PSD still needs additional full-time bus operators to bus students.

-Facing not having enough bus drivers, the Transportation Department and others worked around the clock and in creative ways to make sure students who registered for transportation and those with significant needs (as identified last school year) received busing for the 2021-22 school year.
+The Transportation Department and others work in creative ways to make sure students who registered for transportation and those with significant needs (as identified last school year) receive busing.
 This is something to be celebrated!
 That said, PSD wants to offer transportation to more families who would benefit from having their student bussed to school where they can experience all our system does to collectively support them each day.